mcdemarco/the-new-kitchen-cookbook/soup/matzaball.md

 1. In a large stockpot, bring the stock ingredients to a boil.
 2. Simmer at least 45 minutes, or a few hours.
 3. Cool and strain.
 (I use cheesecloth.)
 4. Refrigerate the stock.
-(To skip this step, you'll need an alternate source of the chicken fat, or use the fluffy ball recipe.)
+(To skip this step, you'll need an alternate source of the chicken fat, or use the fluffy ball variant.)
 5. Optionally, shred some chicken for the soup.

 ### Balls